Glossary

 Abbreviation for AIM International, a world-wide trade organization for manufacturers and providers of bar code products, services and supplies.

-A character set comprising letter, numbers and other characters.
+A character set conprising letter, numbers and other characters.

 ASCII